 The Arts Council is typically made up of 10 members who are chosen for their expertise and experience within the arts.
 Two of these are appointed by the department's Minister and Chief Officer as their representatives, with the remaining eight being appointed by an interview panel from a pool of applicants.
 These members of the Council shall serve until 30th September in the fourth year following the year in which that member was appointed.
 More information about Members of the Arts Council can be found here.

-The Arts Council is supported by officers of the DESC who run the day to day business of the Arts Council, from assisting funding applicants with queries about applications to managing the finances of the Council.
+The Arts Council is supported by officers of the Department of Education Sport and Culture who run the day to day business of the Arts Council, from assisting funding applicants with queries about applications to managing the finances of the Council.
 This work is led by the Arts Development Manager and supported by the Arts Business Administrator.
 More information about Arts Council Officers can be found here.

 The Arts Council meets at least eight times a year to discuss and vote on any matters regarding Council business, ranging from individual applications for funding support to arts strategy for the Isle of Man.
 More information about funding meetings can be found via our funding pages.